-Services that are covered for you What you must pay when you get these services Home Improvement and Safety Items You can use your card to help with the cost of home improvement and safety items.
+Services that are covered for you What you must pay when you get these services • Home Improvement and Safety Items You can use your card to help with the cost of home improvement and safety items.
 Log into your member portal to purchase accepted items.
-Approved items include: Grab bars or doorknobs and non-slip floor coverings Safety chairs and bathroom modification aids Portable air conditioning and air quality products Pest and insect control supplies Rent Assistance You can use your card to help with the cost of rent for your home.
+Approved items include: • Grab bars or doorknobs and non-slip floor coverings • Safety chairs and bathroom modification aids • Portable air conditioning and air quality products • Pest and insect control supplies Rent Assistance You can use your card to help with the cost of rent for your home.
 Log into your member portal to pay providers or pay direct to providers where payments are accepted.
 Utility Assistance You can use your card to help with the cost of utilities for your home.
 Log into your member portal or pay utility providers direct where payments are accepted.
 The card cannot be used to setup automatic recurring payments.
-Approved expenses for this benefit include: Electric, gas, sanitary/trash, and water utility services Landline and cell phone service Internet service retinal exam for diabetics.
+Approved expenses for this benefit include: • Electric, gas, sanitary/trash, and water utility services • Landline and cell phone service • Internet service • Cable TV service (excludes streaming services) • Certain petroleum expenses, such as home heating oil

-Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment \$0 copay for all other eye exams of diseases and injuries of the eye, including treatment for to diagnose and treat diseases of the eye. age-related macular degeneration.
-Original Medicare doesn't Prior Authorization may be cover routine eye exams (eye refractions) for required. eyeglasses/contacts For people who are at high risk of glaucoma, we will cover \$0 copay for a one glaucoma screening each year.
-People at high risk of Medicare-covered glaucoma screening. glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is \$0 copay for Medicare-covered retinal exam for diabetic covered once per year members.
+Services that are covered for you What you must pay when you get these services Vision care Covered services include: • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$15 copay for all other eye exams to diagnose and treat diseases of the eye.
+Prior Authorization may be required . • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older \$0 copay for a Medicare-covered glaucoma screening. • For people with diabetes, screening for diabetic retinopathy is covered once per year \$0 copay for Medicare-covered retinal exam for diabetic members.
+Prior Authorization may be required . • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you \$0 copay for Medicare-covered eyewear. have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 Prior Authorization may be required.
-One pair of eyeglasses or contact lenses after each cataract \$0 copay for Medicare-covered surgery that includes insertion of an intraocular lens.
-(If you eyewear. have two separate cataract operations, you cannot reserve the Prior Authorization may be benefit after the first surgery and purchase two eyeglasses required. after the second surgery.)
-In addition, our plan covers the following supplemental (i.e., Supplemental (i.e., routine) routine) vision services: vision: 1 routine eye exam every year.
-The routine eye exam includes \$0 copay for 1 routine eye exam every year. a glaucoma test for people who are at risk for glaucoma and a Prior Authorization may be required.
+In addition, our plan covers the following supplemental (i.e., routine) vision services: Supplemental (i.e., routine) vision: • 1 routine eye exam every year.
+The routine eye exam includes a glaucoma test for people who are at risk for glaucoma and a retinal exam for diabetics. \$0 copay for 1 routine eye exam every year.
+Prior Authorization may be required.